-The vSRN Solution leverages a core set of hardware and software components consisting of five primary layers:
+The Dell EMC VxRail Appliance leverages a core set of hardware and software components consisting of five primary layers:

 - Networking Layer

-- Management and Compute Server Layer
+- Compute and Management Server Layer

-- Storage Layer (vSAN)
+- Storage Layer (VMware vSAN)

-- Thin Client Layer (please refer to section 3.4)
+- Thin Client Layer (please refer to section 3.6)

 These components have been integrated and tested to provide the optimal balance of high performance and lowest cost per user.
-The vSRN stack is designed to be cost effective allowing IT departments to implement high-performance fully virtualized desktop environments.
+The Dell EMC VxRail appliance is designed to be cost effective allowing IT departments to implement high-performance fully virtualized desktop environments.